 As an affiliate marketer, you get the opportunity to earn money online by promoting products or services for companies like Amazon, and it’s something that literally anybody can do.

 I mean sure, affiliate marketing takes more work than paid surveys, but the good thing about it is that you can literally scale your income up to any level you desire.

 The harder you work, the more you can earn.

 As a result, some affiliates find themselves earning 4-figures per month, and some even find themselves earning in excess of 5-figures per month.
 It’s a pretty lucrative method.

-So if that’s something that interests you then you can either check out my free guide right here to learn more about it or alternatively you can head on over to Wealthy Affiliate which is a free-to-join platform that’ll help you get started with it.
+So if that’s something that interests you then you can either check out my free guide right here to learn more about it or alternatively you can head on over to Commission Academy which is a free-to-join platform that’ll help you get started with it.

 But whatever you do, I hope you found my list of the best paid online survey sites here useful & if you happen to have any comments then please don’t hesitate to leave them below.